 All of this is the practical side of things, the good, the bad, and the shameful on a fact basis.
 On a personal level, I'm a bit sad to see QU come to this end.
 I wrote a column for their magazine for several years (gratis) and met quite a few devoted bobwhite enthusiasts during that time, many of whom are still hard at work for the cause in one capacity or another.

 Some QU members will no doubt fade away, disillusioned by the past few years.
 This is unfortunate considering the state of the bobwhite and the challenges facing the sport but to some degree it is understandable and emphasizes the collateral damage caused by mismanagement.
 As if we need a reminder after the last five years on Wall Street, boards and executives have tremendous responsibility to make sound, conservative decisions that ensure the survival and prosperity of their organizations.
-This is no place for boneheads, yet somehow they persist alongside colossal egos.

 Still, you'd hope that every member would sign on with QF or at least with a local effort and continue the work that attracted them to QU in the beginning.
 This is not a movement that can afford to lose the support of a single soul, especially over the mistakes of a relative few.